 Both are undesired behaviours and should be fixed.
 I've tested this with ONE 4.14 on CentOS 7.

-#3 Updated by Ruben S. Montero almost 5 years ago
+#3 Updated by Ruben S. Montero over 5 years ago

 - Status changed from Pending to Closed